 Example 2: A worker is paid a salary of \$2240 per month.
 During the survey week, he was on paid vacation (or sick) leave.
-Record the number of hours the worker would normally have worked and \$515 (\$2240 \ 0.23) wages.
+Record the number of hours the worker would normally have worked and \$515 (\$2240 0.23) wages.
 Write a note explaining that the worker was on vacation and the number of hours recorded represents the time that he would normally have worked during the survey week.

 Example 3: The survey week falls during harvest season and a worker puts in 10-hour days all week long.
 She is paid \$15 for overtime hours over 8 hours per day, a rate above the standard rate of \$11 per hour.
-Record total hours worked during the week (5 days \ 10 hours = 50 hours).
-Record the amount of gross wages including the overtime pay ((\$11\40 hours) +(\$15\10 hours)) = \$590.
+Record total hours worked during the week (5 days 10 hours = 50 hours).
+Record the amount of gross wages including the overtime pay ((\$1140 hours) +(\$1510 hours)) = \$590.
 Write a note with any helpful comments regarding the standard vs overtime wage rate.

-Section 3 - Agricultural Workers on the Payroll in 2023 During 2023, what was or will be the largest number of agricultural workers on the payroll on any one day?
+Section 3 - Agricultural Workers on the Payroll in 2024 1.
+During 2024, what was or will be the largest number of agricultural workers on the payroll on any one day?
+1. During 2024, what was or will be the largest number of agricultural workers of the payron of any one day?
 INCLUDE part-time workers, paid family members, hired managers, and workers on paid leave.
 INCLUDE workers regardless of method of pay (hourly, salaried, piece rate, etc.).
-Do NOT INCLUDE workers hired through a contractor, custom workers (workers hired to use their machines to perform a service on the farm e.g., combining, fertilizing), retail workers, or value added workers (workers who materially alter the form of the product produced e.g., winery, dairy manufacturing plant workers) During 2023, did or will this operation have any H-2A temporary agricultural workers on the payroll?
-The H-2A program allows agricultural employers who anticipate a shortage of domestic workers to bring non-immigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.
-279 1 Yes 3 🔲 No 2 🔲 Don't Know
+Do NOT INCLUDE workers hired through a contractor, custom workers (workers hired to use their machines to perform a service on the farm e.g., combining, fertilizing), retail workers, or value added workers (workers who materially alter the form of the product produced e.g., 2. winery, dairy manufacturing plant workers) 278 3 The H-2A program allows agricultural employers who anticipate a shortage of domestic workers to bring non-immigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.
+279 1 Yes 3 🔲 No 2 Don't Know

-Section 3 - PAID WORKERS IN 2023
+Section 3 - PAID WORKERS IN 2024

-Item 1: Enter the largest number of directly hired workers on the payroll, on any one day for 2023 (or anticipated, for the remainder of 2023).
+Item 1: Enter the largest number of directly hired workers on the payroll, on any one day for 2024 (or anticipated, for the remainder of 2024).
 Note that the same INCLUDE and EXCLUDE statements apply as in earlier sections, as noted on the questionnaire.

-Item 2: Note presence of directly hired H-2A temporary agricultural workers at any time during 2023 (not just during the reference week).
+Item 2: Note presence of directly hired H-2A temporary agricultural workers at any time during 2024 (not just during the reference week).
 An official definition is provided for additional clarity.
 Be advised, that this question was added at the request of the DOL and is for their use exclusively (the response does not affect NASS's processing of the main survey data, and the results of this question are not summarized or released by NASS).

 The H-2A program allows U.S. employers or U.S. agents who meet specific regulatory requirements to bring foreign nationals to the United States to fill temporary agricultural jobs.
-A

-U.S. employer must file a petition on a prospective worker's behalf:
+A U.S. employer must file a petition on a prospective worker's behalf: